csdavids519/MoonJumper/README.md

 ### Acknowledgments
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Who has been a knowledgeable and encouraging mentor on this project.
-- [Kevin Powell](https://www.youtube.com/@KevinPowell) Who provided lessons on using CSS moduals.
+- [Kevin Powell](https://www.youtube.com/@KevinPowell) Who provided lessons on using CSS modals.
-- [ImKennyYip](https://github.com/ImKennyYip/flappy-bird?tab=readme-ov-file) This project has been based on the lessons learned from ImKennyYip's YouTube turtorial on how to make Flappy Bird.
+- [ImKennyYip](https://github.com/ImKennyYip/flappy-bird?tab=readme-ov-file) This project has been based on the lessons learned from ImKennyYip's YouTube tutorial on how to make Flappy Bird.
 - [GitHub](https://pages.github.com/) Pages for free hosting of the live site.
 - [w3school](https://www.w3schools.com) Was used as a reference for all html, css, and javascript questions.
 - [Text compare](www.textcompare.org) used to compare Moon Jumper to the reference Flappy Bird project.

 ## ImKennyYip Flappy Bird
 Moon Jumper is based on ImKennyYip's version of Flappy Bird.
-See a side to side code comparision of the two projects here [Flappy Bird code compare](https://www.textcompare.org/javascript/?id=665c29f374842dd2bc031234).
+See a side to side code comparison of the two projects here [Flappy Bird code compare](https://www.textcompare.org/javascript/?id=665c29f374842dd2bc031234).
-See link for detailed code referencs
+See link for detailed code references.